Free (band): Formation, early years and breakthrough

-In July 1970 the band, despite their name, were the only advertised band to decline to perform for free for the ailing Phun City festival - according to promoter Mick Farren they "heard the deal and fucked off without even getting out of the car."
+Despite its name, Free was the only advertised band who would not perform for free for the ailing Phun City festival in July 1970.
+Promoter Mick Farren said that when they learned there would be no payment, they left "without even getting out of the car."
 Kirke's replacement in Black Cat's Bones, Phil Lenoir, played the festival as drummer for Shagrat.

 Highway was their fourth studio album, recorded extremely quickly in September 1970.
-Highway performed poorly in the charts, reaching No. 41 in the UK and No. 190 in the US.
+It performed poorly in the charts, reaching No. 41 in the UK and No. 190 in the US.

+In April 1971 they released the single "My Brother Jake", which reached number four in the UK Singles Chart and remained in the chart for 11 weeks.
+It was described by Dave Thompson of AllMusic as a "gorgeous knockabout" of a song.
+Record World said it was "their best since 'Alright Now'."
+The band performed the song on BBC's Top of the Pops on 13 May 1971.

 First break-up, reformation, and final break-up

 The band disbanded in 1971 because of differences between Fraser and Rodgers, who felt he was not being listened to.
 This led to the release of the live album called Free Live!
 In early 1972 the band set aside their differences and reformed in an effort to save Kossoff from his growing drug addiction, and released Free at Last in June of the same year.

 Fraser left the band in mid-1972, frustrated by Kossoff's unreliability at being able to perform at shows or even at showing up.
-The remaining members recruited Japanese bass player Tetsu Yamauchi and keyboardist John "Rabbit" Bundrick, who had worked with Kossoff and Kirke during Free's initial split, recording Kossoff, Kirke, Tetsu and Rabbit and recorded what would be Free's final album, Heartbreaker.
-Kossoff was replaced by ex-Osibisa guitarist Wendell Richardson for a USA tour in 1973, but shortly thereafter Free disbanded for good.
+The remaining members recruited Japanese bass player Tetsu Yamauchi and keyboardist John "Rabbit" Bundrick (who had worked with Kossoff and Kirke during Free's initial split, recording Kossoff, Kirke, Tetsu and Rabbit) and in 1973 released what would be Free's final album, Heartbreaker.
+Kossoff was replaced by ex-Osibisa guitarist Wendell Richardson for a US tour in 1973, but shortly thereafter Free disbanded for good.
 Rodgers and Kirke went on to form Bad Company, Fraser formed Sharks and later the Andy Fraser Band, and Kossoff formed Back Street Crawler.